 You can see a podcast interview with me about the book here.

-Follow daily updates about and excerpts from the book on Facebook here.
+Follow regular updates about the world’s babies and young children on the book’s Facebook page here.

 There’s a lovely guest post on the Facebook page here about the value of the book for medical professionals, authored by pediatrician Dr. Lisa Lewis.

 Finally, if you’re interested in purchasing a copy, some options include:

 - Publisher’s webspage (U. of Chicago Press) here.

 - Swedish bookseller’s webpage here.

 Advance praise for the second edition of A World of Babies:

 “This thoughtful and engaging book should be read not only by anthropologists and psychologists but by all expectant mothers.
 It makes American childrearing seem distinctly exotic.
 At the same time, it shows how much all mothers share.
 The effect is both liberating and moving.”